Ariana Grande Pronounced Her Last Name Differently When She Was Growing Up, Find Out Why

-Although the correct pronunciation is “Grahn-day” as we all know it, her grandpa impressed upon her and her brother Frankie that they ought to pronounce it “Grandy” to make it more “American,” according to the Huffington Post.
+Although the correct pronunciation is “Grahn-day,” as we all know it, her grandpa impressed upon her and her brother Frankie that they ought to pronounce it “Grandy” to make it more “American,” according to the Huffington Post.
 While they used “Grandy” as their pronunciation of choice for a long time growing up, Ariana and her brother eventually went back to the original version.

 The topic came up when the host Ebro Darden was asking Ariana about what she’ll do about her last name when she gets married to Pete Davidson.
 The singer said that she’ll hyphenate her last name to Grande-Davidson, but doesn’t plan to change her professional name.
 In fact, she thought about going by just “Ariana,” detailed Elle.